iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - Models with only the relevant features (variables) require less training data, training time, and computational resources.

 ### **Principle Component Analysis (PCA): Unsupervised | Numerical**
-- A dataset with many dimensions (features) can be complicated for analysis and visualization.
-PCA reduces the complexity.
+- A dataset with high dimensions and correlated features can be complicated for analysis and visualization.
-- It transforms the data into a new set of features, called Principle Components that capture the most information from the original features.
+- It transforms the data into a new set of features, called a PC that captures the most information from the original features.
 - The goal of PCA is to reduce the dimension of the data while preserving as much of the information as possible.
 - The first principle component (PC1) represents the greatest variance.
 - The second principle component (PC2) represents the remaining significant variance perpendicular to PC1.